Pugl (PlUgin Graphics Library) is a minimal portable API for GUIs which is

 * `pugl_window_demo` demonstrates multiple top-level windows.

-passing the number of rectangles to draw on the command line.
+performance by passing the number of rectangles to draw on the command line.

 * `pugl_cairo_demo` demonstrates using Cairo on top of the native windowing